veracruz-project/veracruz/CLI_INSTRUCTIONS.markdown

 First lets make sure we've built and installed the Veracruz binaries.
 For this part you need to specify which Trusted Execution Environment (TEE) you are using.
-So for example, if you are running Veracruz on SGX, you would run `make sgx-cli-install`, if you are using TrustZone, you would run `make trustzone-cli-install`.
+So for example, if you are running Veracruz on Nitro, you would run `make nitro-cli-install`.

 We're also going to need a WebAssembly toolchain to build our example binary.
 This can be built using `make sdk`.
 Fortunately, you can combine these two